 Seahawks mailbag: Do players like the franchise tag?
 Should Seattle pursue Landon Collins or Antonio Brown?
-And more

 A: I’d doubt it.
 The Seahawks’ salary cap is going to go more quickly than you might think in trying to retain their own guys and set themselves up for extensions of Russell Wilson, Bobby Wagner and Jarran Reed down the road (assuming they plan to do all of those this year at some point).

-Collins has been one of the best safeties in the NFL the last few years, no doubt, making the Pro Bowl each of the last three seasons with the Giants, who decided on Tuesday not to tag him, making him a free agent.
+Landon Collins has been one of the best safeties in the NFL the last few years, no doubt, making the Pro Bowl each of the last three seasons with the Giants, who decided on Tuesday not to tag him, making him a free agent.
 But Collins is considered more of a “box” or strong safety and I’m not sure that’s something the Seahawks think they have a huge need for given what else they have to do this offseason.

-Pete Carroll seems really high on Delano Hill — he talked about the improvement he expects Hill to make next season last week at the Combine — and Seattle could go with him at strong and pair him with Bradley McDougald if they want, a duo they saw in two late-season games and seemed to like.
+Pete Carroll seems really high on Delano Hill — he talked about the improvement he expects Hill to make next season last week at the combine — and Seattle could go with him at strong safety and pair him with Bradley McDougald if they want, a duo they saw in two late-season games and seemed to like.
 Or they can still go with the Tedric Thompson/McDougald pairing that they went with most of last season.

-I know some fans may have a pessimistic view of Thompson and Hill but I don’t think the Seahawks are ready to give up on those guys yet, especially to pay big money to a free agent (something that Seattle has had mixed results with when it comes to the secondary, anyway).
+I know some fans may have a pessimistic view of Thompson and Hill, but I don’t think the Seahawks are ready to give up on those guys yet, especially to pay big money to a free agent (something that Seattle has had mixed results with when it comes to the secondary, anyway).

-To me what makes more sense there is drafting a safety and signing a mid-tier vet to a much-lower safety, ala how they got McDougald in the first place two years ago (a one-year, $2 million deal) than investing big money in Collins.
+To me, what makes more sense there is drafting a safety and signing a mid-tier vet to a much-lower safety, ala how they got McDougald in the first place two years ago (a one-year, $2 million deal) than investing big money in Collins.

 A: No. Seattle has just four picks at the moment — I know, I know, we all expect them to trade down to get more.
-Still, draft capital may be at a premium for Seattle and unless they really find someone they think could be a decades-long difference-maker — as they did with punter Michael Dickson last year — I’m not sure that’s what they are going to fill they need to do.
+Still, draft capital may be at a premium for Seattle and unless they really find someone they think could be a decades-long difference-maker — as they did with punter Michael Dickson last year — I’m not sure that’s what they are going to feel they need to do.

 Teams generally have just as much success finding rookie kickers among the undrafted free agent pool than anywhere else (and how it can be to judge kickers is evidenced by Seattle’s decision to waive Jason Myers and keep Sebastian Janikowski.
 Myers went on to make the Pro Bowl with the Jets and now will be one of the more sought-after veteran kickers available in free agency).